Bird Mites in Houston-Area Homes

 Do bird mites transmit diseases to people?

 Bird mites are primarily a nuisance pest when it comes to humans.
 While they bite and cause skin irritation, they rarely transmit diseases to people.
-The health risks from bird infestations come more from the droppings and nesting material than from the mites themselves.
+The health risks from bird infestations come more from the bird droppings health risks than from the mites themselves.

 Why did the bites start after the birds left?